 in Electrical Power Engineering

-Graduates will gain both an in-depth knowledge of electric power engineering and the managerial skills needed to advance in the industry.
-Required technical courses cover power systems analysis, power system economics and electricity markets as well as transmission and distribution.
-Electives are available in the performance of power systems, power electronics, power system protection and high-voltage engineering.
+Graduates will gain both an in-depth knowledge of electrical power engineering and the managerial skills needed to advance in the industry.
+Engineering courses cover power systems analysis, power system economics, electricity markets, transmission systems, distribution systems, renewable energy resources, performance of power systems, power electronics, power system protection, and high-voltage engineering.
 Business courses range from law to finance to project management.

 Program of Study—30 semester credits